anchalbhalla/mustache-filter/README.md

    * Save the code

-   * Enable Web Action under Parameters and copy the HTTPS URL
+   * Enable Web Action under Endpoints and copy the HTTPS URL
 ```
 #
 #